akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 and the name, mailing address, and telephone number of the person the state should contact regarding the proposal.

 Proposals must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
 Proposals must be signed by a company officer empowered to bind the company.
 An offeror's failure to include these items in the proposals may cause the proposal to be determined to be non-responsive and the proposal may be rejected.
-See [Section 1.08 Proposal Contents](#1.08) for more information.
+See [SECTION 1.08 Proposal Contents](#1.08) for more information.

 ### <a name="4.03"></a>Sec.
 4.03 Technical Understanding And Approach

-Succinctly describe level of knowledge, technical expertise and overall understanding of the requirement as set forth in [Section 3 Scope of Work](#3).
+Succinctly describe level of knowledge, technical expertise and overall understanding of the requirement as set forth in [SECTION 3 SCOPE OF WORK & CONTRACT INFORMATION](#3).
 Technical understanding and approach description is included as part of your seven-page limitation.

 ### <a name="4.04"></a>Sec.
 4.04 Staffing Plan

-Provide a Staffing Plan that describes your understanding of the requirements and details the number of personnel by skill level/labor category needed to satisfy the objectives and requirements in [Section 3 Scope of Work](#3).
+Provide a Staffing Plan that describes your understanding of the requirements and details the number of personnel by skill level/labor category needed to satisfy the objectives and requirements in [SECTION 3 SCOPE OF WORK & CONTRACT INFORMATION](#3).
 The Staffing plan is included as part of your seven-page limitation.
 Resumes and letters of intent are not included as part of your seven-page limitation.

 At a minimum, provide: